celbbs/Tinylines/README.md

 - lib/utils/app_theme.dart - Minimalist design system with calm colors

 ## TODO
-- [ ] file writing bug (may be on emulator side rather than a direct code issue)
-- [ ] further manual testing
 - [ ] add unit tests
+- [ ] add new entry button should open today's note if it already exists, instead of opening a blank note which will overwrite the existing note if saved

 ## Resources